divyesh-halari/code-sample/README.md

 Used Bootstarp CSS and JS for layout so in order to make it mobile friendly.
 Write custom javascript/jQuery for sticky menu.
 Write script for Product filter which is on going.
+Display Products categorywise using WordPress and WooCommerce code.
+Category to display product will select by client from page back-end where deropdown has been added and they have to select category from which products will be display.